takeshape/test-patterns/README.md

 ## Patterns for testing import in TakeShape.

-If you want example patterns for learning and starting a new project, you want https://github.com/takeshape/takeshape-samples. test-patterns are more for internal development, but you're welcome to check them out.
+If you want example patterns for learning and starting a new project, you want https://github.com/takeshape/takeshape-samples.
+This repository is intended for internal development, but you're welcome to check it out.